sbrodehl/tf-retrain-model/README.md

-# Retrain Pretrained Model for New Categories
+# Retrain a Pretrained Model for New Categories

 The full, detailed version of the tutorial(s) can be found on the tensorflow website
 - [image retraining](https://www.tensorflow.org/tutorials/image_retraining)